OlmosJT/termitalk-server/README.md

 - NICK
   - `REQ|NICK:<new_username>`
   - Changes your nickname (subject to the same validation and uniqueness).
-If not available/implemented in your version, server may return `NOK`.
+If not available/implemented in this version, server returns `NOK`.

 - LIST_ROOMS
   - `REQ|LIST_ROOMS:`